 When you bring your baby home, use these tips to help regulate their body temperature:

 - Swaddle or wrap your baby snuggly in a single blanket.

 - Limit baths.
 Water evaporating on skin can lower body temperature.
-Bathing, other than sponge bathing, isn’t recommended for babies until after the umbilical cord falls off around 2 weeks of age.
+Bathing, other than sponge bathing, isn’t recommended for babies until after their umbilical cord falls off around 2 weeks of age.

 Cold birth environment